Should You Buy An Intel X540-T2 10-Gigabit Ethernet Card?

 When I rebooted my computer a few days later to check a BIOS setting, it shut off and wouldn’t turn back on again.
 Reseating the card didn’t help this time, so I scrounged up an old computer and tried the Intel X540 card in there.
 It worked just fine.
 It worked over, and over, and over again.

 The most likely cause of this symptom is inadequate power delivery.
-My 850-watt power supply’s fan was making a gentle ticking sound last month, so I decided to replace it with a quieter fan that it came with.
-I have been running an old 500-watt power supply in the mean time, and since it has been working just fine with my CPU and GPU maxed out, I haven’t been in a hurry to swap the repaired PSU back in.
+My 850-watt power supply’s fan was making a gentle ticking sound last month, so I decided to replace it with a quieter fan than it came with.
+I have been running an old 500-watt power supply in the mean-time, and since it has been working just fine with my CPU and GPU maxed out, I haven’t been in a hurry to swap the repaired PSU back in.

 Stable Diffusion and/or Flux Generated AI Person